 Teams do not need to prepare a special presentation but must be ready and able to use the materials at their display to explain their project, the innovative nature of the solution developed and the measurable content they have evaluated for that solution.

-Teams will have ten (10) minutes with the judges including time for Q and A. The structure of the explanation and which team members are involved is up to the teams to decide.
+Teams will have fifteen (15) minutes with the judges including time for Q&A. The structure of the explanation and which team members are involved is up to the teams to decide.
 It is not necessary that every team member present but the team should have the most qualified/relevant member answer specific questions.

 Application and judging procedure

 Your application and presentation will be judged by a University of Melbourne academic(s).
-Short-listed project teams will have the opportunity to present their application in a live ‘pitch’ to the judging panel at their booths on Endeavour Day.
+Short-listed project teams will have the opportunity to present their application in a live ‘pitch’ to the judging panel.